Shop Made Sliding Table for Tablesaw

 The beauty of using drawer slides, is that the table has a wide range of forward and backward motion, but the table itself doesn't have to be that long, like other sliding table setups I've seen.

 The stacked forward and backward tables can be "locked" in place, because the slides have a built-in locking feature that would have kicked-in when the "drawers" were closed.
-It's nice because when I move the saw around, the tables don't move around willy-nilly, but they're easily pushed out of their locked position when needed.
+It's nice because when I move the saw around the shop, the tables don't slide willy-nilly, but they're easily pushed out of their locked positions when needed.
 They're in their locked positions in the first pic.

 It was all based on the sliding table and cross-cut fence I found here.

 Here is a video of how the table moves.
 It was taken with my cell, just to get something out quick, but I'll post some better footage soon.